%pip install -q validmindQuickstart for knockout option pricing model documentation

 def calculate_rho(model_type, S0, T, r, N, M, strike=None, barrier=None,

-=None, v0=None, kappa=None, theta=None, xi=None, rho=None,
+sigma=None, v0=None, kappa=None, theta=None, xi=None, rho=None,

-sigma=0.0001): # h is the step size for finite difference
+h=0.0001): # h is the step size for finite difference

 Calculate rho using finite difference method.